 Problem Procedure The Touch Pad does not work.
-Check the Device Settings .
-Click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+Check the Device Select settings.
+Click Start -> Control Panel -> Hardware and Sound -> Mouse.
 Mouse pointer does not respond to pointing device operation In this instance, the system might be busy.
 Try moving the mouse again after waiting a short while.
 Double-tapping (Touch Pad) does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+To access this utility, click Start -> Control Panel -> Hardware and Sound -> Mouse.
 Within the Mouse Properties window, click the Buttons tab.
 Set the double-click speed as required and click OK.
-The mouse pointer moves too fast or too In this instance, you should initially try changing the speed setting within the Mouse Control utility. slow To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
-Within the Mouse Properties window, click the Pointer Options tab.
-Set the mouse pointer speed as required and click OK.
+The mouse pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
+1. To access this utility, click Start -> Control Panel -> Hardware and Sound -> Mouse.
+2. Within the Mouse Properties window, click the Pointer Options tab.
+3. Set the mouse pointer speed as required and click OK.

+Problem Procedure

 The reaction of Touch Pad is either too sensitive or not sensitive enough.
 Adjust the touch sensitivity.
-To access it, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
-If you are still unable to resolve the problem, contact TOSHIBA Support.
+To access it, click Start -> Control Panel -> Hardware and Sound -> Mouse.
+If you are still unable to resolve the problem,

+contact TOSHIBA Support.